-- Patient age 65 years or older
+- Patients age 65 years or older

-If you have any questions about this AFL, please contact the Healthcare-Associated Infections Program at HAIProgram@cdph.ca.gov or firstname.lastname@example.org.
+If you have any questions about this AFL, please contact the Healthcare-Associated Infections Program at HAIProgram@cdph.ca.gov.

-Original Signed by Cassie Dunham
+Original signed by Cassie Dunham

 Acting Deputy Director